uccser/cs-unplugged/docs/source/author/topics.rst

   </map>
   <img src="../_static/img/topics_adding_curriculum_areas_flowchart.png" usemap="#curriculum-areas-map">

-You will now be able to add curriculum areas to lessons and curriculum integrations by referencing the keys you specified in the curriculum areas configuration file.
+You will now be able to add curriculum areas to learning outcomes and curriculum integrations by referencing the keys you specified in the curriculum areas configuration file.